Pennsylvania Route 213: Route description

 PA 213 begins at an intersection with PA 532 in the community of Feasterville in Lower Southampton Township, Bucks County, heading northeast on two-lane undivided Bridgetown Pike.
 The road passes through suburban residential areas with some businesses.
 At the Bristol Road intersection, the route becomes the border between Northampton Township to the northwest and Lower Southampton Township to the southeast as it passes homes with some fields and woods.
 PA 213 splits from Bridgetown Pike at a roundabout by continuing east onto West Maple Avenue, fully entering Lower Southampton Township again.
 The road passes between commercial establishments to the north and residences to the south as it runs a short distance to the south of Norfolk Southern's Morrisville Line.
 The route crosses the Neshaminy Creek into Middletown Township, where it continues through wooded areas of development.
 PA 213 heads farther south from the railroad tracks and passes residential neighborhoods, coming to an intersection with Old Lincoln Highway to the south of the Middletown Country Club.

 The road enters the borough of Langhorne and continues past homes, becoming East Maple Avenue upon crossing Bellevue Avenue before reaching an intersection with PA 413 in the commercial center of town.
 Past this intersection, the route runs through more residential areas and crosses back into Middletown Township.
 PA 213 heads through woods and widens to four lanes, coming to a partial cloverleaf interchange with the US 1 freeway.
 Past this interchange, the road runs through commercial areas, crossing Mill Creek, and becomes a divided highway as it reaches a bridge over SEPTA's West Trenton Line and CSX's Trenton Subdivision railroad line along with I-295.
-The route comes to an interchange providing access to a car dealership and continues through business areas, crossing Woodbourne Road.
+The route continues through business areas, crossing Woodbourne Road.
 PA 213 reaches its northern terminus at a directional intersection with US 1 Bus.
 (Lincoln Highway) south of the Oxford Valley Mall, with access to northbound US 1 Bus. and access from southbound US 1 Bus.
 Woodbourne Road provides the missing connections between PA 213 and US 1 Bus.